tabasano/wavseq/tutorial_smml.md

-in above case, the 9th note 'b' is with modifier data, expression and bend. the first value is time interval. all after that are real values. the '+' adds 10 to latest value as default. so expression data is ;``` 40,50,60,70,80,70,60,50,40,50,60,70,80...``` with each 20 ticks interval.
+in above case, the 9th note 'b' is with modifier data, expression and bend. the first value is time interval. all after that are real values. the '+' adds 10 to latest value as default. so expression data is ;``` 40,50,60,70,80,70,60,50,40,50,60,70,80...``` with each 20 ticks interval. bend and expression values inside these parts will be reseted after the modified note ends. series of ```(A:..)``` parts are merged. if not, old one is overwtitten.

 ## text
 text implement to MIDI file.